 “It was just me and a big piece of plastic in the ocean, away from the gringos and crazy Argentine girls, waiting for the water to lift me up.
 After riding a wave I’d turn around to face the ocean and feel the same as when on the rock with Max, when we watched the lobos sleep as the sun set in the background.
 My spirits were coming back.
 I was tired of moping and feeling sorry for my stomach and my luck.”

-Finally Roosh has sex with an Argentine woman in Cordoba, getting his flag as he says.
-He also comes across a couple of characters he admires, the shameless ‘predator’ , who goes for the kill with girls without doubts and a high energy Italian who is a natural through his joyous demeanor which is impossible to replicate.
-Before leaving Argentina Roosh gives us some interesting positive cultural insight, largely absent from his blow by blow accounts of nights out, which have begin to get tedious:
+Finally, Roosh has sex with an Argentine woman in Cordoba, getting his flag as he says.
+He also comes across a couple of characters he admires, the shameless ‘predator’, who goes for the kill with girls without hesitating, and a high-energy Italian with a joyous demeanour impossible to replicate.
+Before leaving Argentina, Roosh gives us some interesting positive cultural insight, largely absent from his blow-by-blow accounts of nights out, which have begun to get tedious:

 “Along with the huge bottles of beer that one person can’t possibly finish on their own before it gets warm, the Argentines have a culture of sharing and community that is only dependent on your luck of getting an invitation.
 My Quilmes beer is your beer, my mate is your mate, like weed smoking almost, but sip-sip-give instead of puff-puff-give.
 The best way to get to know an Argentine is through beer or mate (they smoke weed, too).”

-In Rio the girls are more friendly and Roosh starts to enjoy himself, despite lingering problems with his stomach.
-He enjoys the fresh juices especially the acai, and makes friends with the guy who runs a juice stall, Marcelo.
-Roosh is quite taken by Marcelo’s upbeat attitude despite his six day a week work schedule.
+In Rio, the girls are friendly and Roosh starts to enjoy himself, despite lingering problems with his stomach.
+He enjoys the fresh juices, especially the acai, and makes friends with Marcelo, who runs a juice stall.
+Roosh is quite taken by Marcelo’s upbeat attitude despite his six-day-a-week work schedule.
 As a natural introvert brought up in an Anglo culture, Roosh realises his life can never be as immediate and social as the average Brazilian.
 On one of his many pickup stints in a crowded club, he approaches a girl who actually finds him interesting.
 So begins the great romance of this book – Roosh can’t quite believe luck – she is beautiful, passionate and caring.
-He also meets up with some Brazilian girls he met earlier in his trip, forms solid friendships with them and gets insights into how Brazil ticks.
+He also meets up with some Brazilian girls he met earlier in his trip, forms solid friendships with them, and gets insights into how Brazil ticks.

-In the end though he pines for home.
-He misses his family and wants to fix his stomach.
+Roosh misses his family and wants to fix his stomach.
 He buys a plane ticket and leaves his girl.
 This is sad, what he sought did not seem to mean much to him in the end – surely he could have given the relationship a go?
-But to this point the story is not too tragic – it’s the epilogue that spooked me because of its near nihilistic tone.
-Two years later Roosh, now thirty, returns to Rio, by this stage he has already begun publishing his bang books.
-Unfortunately one of his local friends has discovered his writing and is obviously shocked – this must have been a constant danger for Roosh.
-Amazingly he meets up with his old flame and she is willing to take him back – such things don’t happen!
+But to this point, the story is not too tragic.
+It’s the epilogue that spooked me because of its near-nihilistic tone.
+Two years later Roosh, now thirty, returns to Rio.
+By this stage, he has already begun publishing his bang books.
+One of his local friends has discovered his writing and is obviously shocked.
+This must have been a constant danger for Roosh.
+Amazingly, he meets up with his old flame and she is willing to take him back.
+Such things don’t happen!
 But again he can’t commit and their dates are increasingly hard to read about.
-Despite this downer there was some stuff I could really relate to in his Rio vignettes.
-For example: I got robbed by knife wielding favela kids outside the Help disco at Copacabana beach in 2005.
-My friend and I didn’t have much money on us so that was OK – but after the robbery we had nothing for a taxi and so had a spooky 2am walk back to our hostel.
-This was made worse by the fact that my friend was legless drunk and I virtually had to carry him.
-Roosh also leaves Help club late at night and on foot, but has an interesting tactic not to get robbed – he takes his shirt off – reasoning that a shirtless man will be a less likely target for potential muggers.
+Despite this downer, there was some stuff I could really relate to in his Rio vignettes.
+For example, I got robbed by knife-wielding favela kids outside the Help disco at Copacabana Beach in 2005.
+My friend and I didn’t have much money on us so that was OK – but after the robbery, we had nothing for a taxi and so had a spooky 2 am walk back to our hostel.
+This was made worse because my friend was legless drunk and I virtually had to carry him.
+Roosh also leaves Help Club late at night and on foot, but has an interesting tactic not to get robbed – he takes his shirt off – reasoning that a shirtless man will be a less likely target for potential muggers.